-By the 1930s, medical evidence had already linked asbestos exposure with deadly diseases.
-Although asbestos manufacturers knew about the early evidence, many of them did not warn workers or the public about the dangers and potential future health issues.
+By the 1930s, medical evidence had already linked exposure with deadly diseases.
+Although manufacturers knew about the early evidence, many of them did not warn workers or the public about the dangers and potential future health issues.
 Routine use of asbestos in construction and industrial products continued.

-Because asbestos related diseases do not surface until decades after exposure, the health hazards created by this exposure did not receive widespread public attention until the late 1960s and the 1970s.
-That is when victims increasingly filed lawsuits against asbestos manufacturers for their injuries, claiming those manufacturers knowingly made them sick.
+Because related diseases do not surface until decades after exposure, the health hazards created by this exposure did not receive widespread public attention until the late 1960s and the 1970s.
+That is when victims increasingly filed lawsuits against manufacturers for their injuries, claiming those manufacturers knowingly made them sick.
 Soon, the health risks of asbestos were too big to hide.

-The Toxic Substances Control Act (TSCA) gave the EPA the power to regulate not only new commercial chemicals, but also existing chemicals that pose unreasonable health or environmental risks, such as asbestos.
+The Toxic Substances Control Act (TSCA) gave the EPA the power to regulate not only new commercial chemicals, but also existing materials that pose unreasonable health or environmental risks, such as asbestos.
 The EPA attempted to use this authority in 1989 by issuing a final rule that would have banned most asbestos-containing products.
 Known as the "Asbestos Ban and Phaseout Rule," it would have prohibited manufacturing, importing, processing or distributing most of these products.

 However, a group of interested corporations successfully challenged the rule in court.
 A 1991 decision by the U.S. Court of Appeals for the Fifth Circuit eventually rejected much of the rule.
 The following chart shows which products remained banned under the EPA's rule and which bans were lifted after the Fifth Circuit's decision:

 This law ordered the EPA to establish regulatory standards for inspections and proper abatement of asbestos in schools.
-The EPA's regulations require all public and private school systems to inspect facilities for asbestos and develop plans for containing and, in rare instances, removing asbestos.
+The EPA's regulations require all public and private school systems to inspect facilities for asbestos and develop plans for containing and, in rare instances, removing it.
 The agency also provides guidelines and technical assistance to help school districts.

 The U.S. Bankruptcy Code was amended in 1994 to allow companies with significant asbestos liabilities to seek bankruptcy protection for future claims.
-Sometimes called the "Manville Amendments," the provisions provided an option for asbestos manufacturers like the Johns Manville Corporation, which had been sued many times and faced more asbestos liabilities in the future.
+Sometimes called the "Manville Amendments," the provisions provided an option for manufacturers like the Johns Manville Corporation, which had been sued many times and faced more liabilities in the future.
 These companies filed for reorganization to protect their assets.
-Modeled after the Manville Trust, the 1994 amendments established a way for the companies to settle future claims through the creation of special asbestos bankruptcy trusts.
+Modeled after the Manville Trust, the 1994 amendments established a way for the companies to settle future claims through the creation of special bankruptcy trusts.

-The FAIR Act represents Congress's most comprehensive effort to address the issue of compensation for asbestos claimants.
+The FAIR Act represents Congress's most comprehensive effort to address the issue of compensation for claimants.
 Federal lawmakers have introduced multiple versions of the bill in both the House and the Senate during the past decade.